 There is a specific level of quality that is expected when people search around for beats to buy.
 This means that you need to spend time really perfecting the beats before you can make any money.

-It’s also important for you to understand licenses and the terms of those licenses so that you know what your rights are.
-You also need to be sure that you know what you are giving away, so that you don’t find yourself with any issues later on.
+It’s also important for you to understand licenses and the terms of those licenses to know what your rights are.
+It would help if you also were sure that you know what you are giving away so that you don’t find yourself with any issues later on.

-You also need to know how to properly market your beats.
-There are a lot of other beats out there, so you need to be sure that your beats stand out.
+You also need to know how to market your beats properly.
+There are many other beats out there, so you need to be sure that your beats stand out.

 There are so many websites out there right now for freelancers.
 This includes sites like Fiverr or Upwork.

-The skills that we develop in the music industry, whether it’s production, playing instruments, or vocals, can be very beneficial to other people.
+The skills that we develop in the music industry, whether in production, playing instruments, or vocals, can benefit other people.

 Freelancing sites are great because you can pick up music-related gig work with a schedule that works well for you.